Gorilla Trekking Experience

 Gorilla Trekking in Uganda and Rwanda

-Tucked deep within the misty highlands of East Africa, Uganda and Rwanda offer two of the most extraordinary destinations for tracking endangered mountain gorillas.
-These neighboring countries protect more than half of the world’s remaining wild gorilla population—sheltered within ancient, forested national parks that are just as breathtaking as the gentle giants who live there.
+Nestled deep within the misty mountains of East Africa are two of the best countries on Earth for tracking endangered mountain gorillas: Uganda and Rwanda.
+These countries protect some of the last remaining gorillas on the planet in lush, ancient forests that are as magical as the creatures who live there.

 Gorilla Permits: Types, Prices, and How to Book